perfectdarkmode1/perfectdarkmode1.github.io/content/booknotes/blissofthecelibate.md

 Every time he sees the female form, in photos or it life, he is intensely drawn to it.
-The female body has a seemingly magical hold over him, and his response to the female form is intense
+The female body has a seemingly magical hold over him, and his response to the female form is intense.

-The female form becomes his true idol, his de facto god
+The female form becomes his true idol, his de facto god.

-He is easily irritated, and easily loses his temper, especially after an orgasm
+He is easily irritated, and easily loses his temper, especially after an orgasm.

-powers of focus and concentration lessen.
+Powers of focus and concentration lessen.

-becomes less competent and energetic in discharging his duties
+Becomes less competent and energetic in discharging his duties.

 He has less patience and operates from a lower morale.